maria-korosteleva/GarmentCode/ReadMe.md

 ```

 It can load body and design parameter files and display the corresponding sewing pattern right away.
-Design files should be compatible with `MetaGarment` object (all examples provided in our supplementary materials are compatible).
+Design files should be compatible with `MetaGarment` object (all examples provided in our supplementary materials are compatible, you can load `design_params.yaml` files).

 ### GUI: Notes on use